Jump To

 11.10.6 Loan Repayment Assistance Program (LRAP)

-The Law School sponsors Loan Repayment Assistance Program (LRAP) grants to help students who take qualifying jobs with public interest organizations or government agencies after graduation.
-Applications for LRAP are available in the OCPD in the spring of students’ 3L year.
+The Law School facilitates donor-sponsored Loan Repayment Assistance Program (LRAP) grants to help students who take qualifying jobs with public interest organizations or government agencies after graduation.
+Applications for LRAP will be circulated by OCPD in the spring of students’ 3L year.
+For more information, see OCPD's LRAP page.

 11.11 Contact Information